 NOTE: Manipulation of dosage within the prescribed ranges may be necessary to achieve symptomatic relief with a minimum of side effects (e.g., drowsiness, dry mouth, nervousness).
-Medication should be taken for several days/weeks at a time during symptomatic periods; intermittent single dose usage will not be as effective in controlling symptoms as regular dosing).
-Use loratidine and certirizine with caution in patients with hepatic and renal impairment.
+Medication should be taken for several days/weeks at a time during symptomatic periods; intermittent single dose usage will not be as effective in controlling symptoms as regular dosing.